DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 However, it will still work if you manually enter your widget's path and name (in the format path/to/widget/WidgetName) into the **Console Widget Path** field.

 https://github.com/user-attachments/assets/c4f985ca-7b3d-466b-937c-5b3e33dbbf75

+- ## How To Create Command
+Functions you create inside the **Custom Debug Console Widget** are added to the console as commands.
+:warning: Before you start, keep these in mind:
+- Function names cannot contain spaces.
+- You cannot use the symbols `~` or `¿` in the function name, parameters, or description.
+- When you add, delete, or rename a function, you must go to the **Console Interface** and click **Save**.

 - ## Console Interface